 On September 14, 2018, we completed our spin-off from KLX and became an independent, publicly-traded company.
-In connection with the consummation of the spin-off, we entered into a number of agreements with KLX, including a distribution agreement, an employee matters agreement, a transition services agreement and an IP matters agreement.
-These agreements govern the relationship between us and KLX and provide for the allocation between us and KLX of various assets, liabilities and obligations (including employee benefits, information technology and insurance).
+In connection with the consummation of the spin-off, KLX Energy Services entered into a number of agreements with KLX.
 All services under the transition services agreement with KLX were terminated prior to October 31, 2018, and amounts under such agreement were not material for the year ended January 31, 2019.
-In addition, our undrawn \$100.0 asset-based revolving credit facility (the "ABL Facility") is available for borrowing for working capital and other general corporate purposes.
-The approximately \$84.9 availability under the ABL Facility is tied to the aggregate amount of our accounts receivable and inventory that satisfy specified criteria.
+In addition, our undrawn \$100.0 asset-based revolving credit facility ("ABL Facility") is available for borrowing for working capital and other general corporate purposes.
+The approximately \$60.0 availability under the ABL Facility is tied to the aggregate amount of our accounts receivable and inventory that satisfy specified criteria and is subject to further limitation based upon our maintaining a minimum fixed charge coverage ratio.
 We issued \$250.0 principal amount of 11.5% senior secured notes due 2025 (the "Notes") and, depending on market conditions, we may incur other indebtedness in the future to make additional acquisitions and/or provide for additional cash on the balance sheet, which could be used for future acquisitions.